thedabworthyglitch/yeast/README.md

 # Yeast
 Yeast is a one command discord music bot with GUI based functionalities

+#Note
+This repo is just a skeleton to be hosted, you do have to, however, use your own discord api auth tokens and secret keys to use and make this bot your own.

-# ✨ Advanced Music Bot
+# ✨ Yeast Music Bot
 Everybody gets so excited when they hear about music bots.
 I always hear people asking "how to make a music bot", "how can I get a music bot for free" etc.
 It was my intention to make an app that gives the feeling that you are playing music using some sort of player.
 A bot known as Hydra operates on the same concept.